How to Enable or Disable Windows 11’s Mica Effect in Edge and Chrome?

 Conclusion

 Windows 11’s Mica effect adds a touch of sophistication to your browsing experience in Edge and Chrome.
 By following the steps outlined in this user-friendly guide, you can easily enable or disable the Mica effect to customize your browser’s appearance.
+For more personalization, you can also use WinPaletter to colorize Windows accents and create a stunning, cohesive Windows 11 theme.
 Enjoy the enhanced visual appeal that Windows 11 brings to your favorite web browsers!